Visiting Kyoto, Japan - Tourist Travel Guide & Things To Do

 You'll also save yourself a number of headaches by having Google Translate and Google Maps installed on your phone.
 Navigating Kyoto becomes fairly straightforward using Google Maps, while Google Translate is perfect for bridging any language barrier gaps with the locals as well as for translating Japanese text into English using the camera function within the app.
 You'll definitely feel more confident navigating Kyoto with these two indispensable apps at your disposal.

-Lastly, for payments anywhere abroad be sure to get the Wise Visa debit card before your trip.
+Lastly, for payments anywhere abroad it's also a great idea to get the Wise Visa debit card before your trip.
 This card is a game changer for international travel because it allows you to be charged in the local currency of where you are, as well as withdraw funds at any ATM without a currency conversion fee.
-And because you'll be paying in the native currency when using the card, you'll avoid having to deal with any additional conversion fees that are typical with using a credit card while travelling.
-Additionally, the option to use a digital Wise card from your online account and / or add your physical card to Google Pay and Apple Pay immediately makes it a versatile travel solution for banking.